restraint-harness/restraint/docs/commands.rst

 Used for stand-alone execution.

-Use the restraint command to spawn a restraintd server process to run a job on a remote test machine.
+Use the `restraint` command to spawn a `restraintd` process to run a job on a remote test machine.
 You can run jobs on the local machine but it is not recommended since some tasks reboot the system.
 Hosts are tied to recipe IDs inside the job XML.